top of page

 This research was conducted in conflict hotspots where social order and governance have broken down, making these areas critical for study.
 Field research in Mali, Burkina Faso, and Senegal was conducted during the COVID-19 pandemic, specifically between 2019 and 2021.
 These regions face heightened vulnerabilities to extremist threats, and their health systems and resources have become increasingly scarce.Despite these challenges, the fieldwork connected me with communities affected by conflict during the pandemic, fostering a sense of solidarity and empowerment.
 My work amplifies local voices and experiences through the findings, advocating for scholarly and policies that address specific needs while promoting peacebuilding interventions.

-I met internally displaced communities (Pictures from above) in the research field in 2020.
-Many of them lost their properties, and some had key family members, such as fathers and sons, killed by the jihadist.
+I met with internally displaced communities (pictured from above) in the research field in 2020.
+Many of those I met have lost their properties and had family members killed by the jihadists.

 African Governance Innovation Lab (AGIL) Principal Investigators